Nasi Lemak

 • Sambal.
 Spice paste made from dried red chilies, shallots, garlic, and belacan (Malaysian prawn paste).
 Sambal is usually stir-fried with oil, along with onions and tamarind juice added for tanginess.
 Salt and sugar are used to balance the flavors.

 • Dried anchovies or ikan bilis.
 Small dried anchovies fried until crispy, adding a salty crunch to the dish.
-In my recipe, I made sambal anchovies.
+In my recipe, I made sambal anchovies, but if you can’t find anchovies, feel free to swap them for Sambal Udang (spicy shrimp).

 • Peanuts: Roasted peanuts, providing a nutty flavor and crunchy texture to the overall dish.